Luger-Lab/Cryo-EM/cryolo_relion_wrapper/readme.md

 ## Installation

-Placing the wrapper scripts and linking to the crYOLO installation are managed by the `installer.py` script.
+You should download/store the scripts from the wrapper's github repository in a separate folder from both your RELION and crYOLO installations.
+Then, placing the wrapper scripts in the RELION folder and linking to the crYOLO installation are dynamically managed by the `installer.py` script (which should be run from within the same folder as the `janni_cryolo_relion_wrapper.py` and `cryolo_wrapper_library.py` files).
 That script takes two inputs (`-rpath`, the path to the RELION installation, and `-cpath`, the path to the crYOLO installation).
 It will then place the scripts in the `bin` folder of the RELION installation while replacing the `CRYOLO_INSTALL_PATH` string of the wrapper call with the proper location of the crYOLO installation.
+An example for how the installation call should look is as follows:

+   `python install.py -rpath /home/luger-software/programs/relion/build/ -cpath /home/luger-software/programs/cryolo/anaconda3/envs/cryolo`

 ## Using the wrapper